The Straight Story on Air-Powered Projectile Motion

 Laser pointers can be used to show many properties of light.
 You can show reflection and refraction with lenses and mirrors.
 You can show how color is absorbed.
 We believe that they can and should be used in the science classroom for light demonstrations.
 Yes, you do need to be careful with them.
 Don’t shine them in anyone’s eyes.
 Make sure that the principal knows what you are doing.
 Here are some fun activities to teach about light:

-*To make this easier, try our new Laser Pointer Tripod.
+To make this easier, try our new Laser Tripod.
 It holds a standard pen-style laser pointer.
 It adjusts to almost any angle and will hold the button on.
-It even comes with a Velcro® strap to attach it to a steady object.
+It even comes with a Velcro® strap to attach it to a steady object like a ring stand.

 Wile E. Coyote Quiz